FxOxAxD/PUBG-ahk-helper/README.md

 You need Auto Hotkey to run this script, you can download it from https://autohotkey.com/download/
 Once installed, download pubg-ahk-helper.ahk and you should be able to run it.

-Please set Screen Mode to Fullscreen or Windowed Fullscreen.
+Please set Screen Mode to Window or Windowed Fullscreen, it wont work on FullScreen.

 It'll show you a tooltip under your crosshair whenever you enable/disable or change a value of a module.
 Tooltips are working for all resolutions.